-where $D_\mu \Phi_2 = \partial_\mu \Phi_2 + i2 g' Z'_\mu \Phi_2$.
-If an additional singlet scalar VEV $(u)$ gives rise to $U(1)_D$ gauge boson mass $M_{Z'}= g' u$ and also breaks the $U(1)_D$ spontaneously down to a remnant $Z_2$ symmetry under which $\chi_{1,2}$ are odd while all other fields are even, the stability of $\chi_{1,2}$ is ensured making them the viable DM candidates.
-Although the heavier DM can decay into the lighter one via singlet scalar coupling, we are considering such off-diagonal Yukawa couplings to be negligible.
+where $D_\mu = \partial_\mu + i g' Z'_\mu$ and $B^{\alpha\beta}, Y_{\alpha \beta}$ are the field strength tensors of $U(1)_D, U(1)_Y$ respectively and $\epsilon$ is the kinetic mixing between them.
+The subscript $i=1,2$ corresponds to two different singlet fermions.
+We consider the mass and couplings of two singlet fermions in their diagonal mass basis.
+The singlet scalars $\Phi_1, \Phi_2$ are assumed not to acquire any vacuum expectation values (VEV).
+If an additional singlet scalar VEV $(u)$ gives rise to $U(1)_D$ gauge boson mass $M_{Z'}= g' u$ and also breaks the $U(1)_D$ spontaneously down to a remnant $Z_2$ symmetry under which $\chi_{1,2}$ are odd while all other fields are even, then the stability of $\chi_{1,2}$ is ensured, thus making them the viable DM candidates.
+Although the heavier DM can decay into the lighter one via singlet scalar coupling, we consider such off-diagonal Yukawa couplings to be negligible.